globus/globus-compute/docs/executor.rst

     VM with limited CPU and memory, intentionally underpowered.
 Its primary intended purpose is for an introduction to the Globus Compute toolset.

+    This endpoint has been made public by the Globus Compute team for tutorial use, but endpoints created by users can not be shared publicly.

 Second, the waiting -- or "blocking" -- for a result is automatic.
 The
 |.submit()|_ call returns a |Future|_ immediately; the actual HTTP call to the
 Globus Compute web-services will not have occurred yet, and neither will the task even